Sending your products to Shipwire

 - Nonstandard Receivings – receivings that meet Shipwire receiving guidelines are able to be processed quickly and efficiently.
 However, when these guidelines are not met additional processing may be required for inventory to be received accurately.

-Because non-standard processes require additional labor and management oversight, Shipwire may require additional time to process your receiving and charge a standard hourly fee of $40 (charged in 15-minute increments, with 1 hour minimum).
+Because non-standard processes require additional labor and management oversight, Shipwire may require additional time to process your receiving and charged a regional hourly rate (based on location and labor markets, charged in 15-minute increments, with 1 hour minimum).